RationAI/crc_ml-provenance/README.md

 3. A sliding window technique is then applied on a background mask to generate patches.
 If a patch contains less tissue than a pre-defined threshold, the patch is discarded.
 4. If a patch is not filtered by a background filter it is assigned label according the binary label mask.
 5. Information about the patch (coordinates, label) is the added to a pandas table.
-6. After all patches of a slide are processed, slide metadata are added to the pandas table and the entire table is inserted into an index file (pandas HDFStore file).
+6. After all patches of a slide are processed, slide metadata (slide filepath, annotation filepath, etc) are added to the pandas table and the entire table is inserted into an index file (pandas HDFStore file).

 ### Training (slide_train.py)

+The training script first builds a data generator.
+The builder takes an index file as an input and builds a sampling structure from its content.
+During the training, the generator samples a patch entry from the Sampler and passes it to an Extractor.
+Extractor accesses the correct slide and extracts and RGBA based on the sampled entry.
+The extracted image is then augmented (if necessary) and normalized before passing it back to the Generator.
+The Generator repeats this process for each sampled entry in a batch before passing the batch to the Model.

 ### Test (slide_test.py)